Angular-Dynamic-Hooks/Documentation/documentation/configuration.md

 ## ParseOptions

-You can define `ParseOptions` both in the global settings as well as on each `DynamicHooksComponent` indidually (to overwrite the global values).
+You can define <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/settings/options.ts" target="_blank">`ParseOptions`</a> both in the global settings as well as on each <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> indidually (to overwrite the global values).

 These options can be used to customize the parsing behaviour: